 Restorative justice has been around for centuries, manifesting in different indigenous groups in New Zealand and the Americas, but the practice has found a resurgence in the last couple of decades as an alternative, or supplement, to traditional Western criminal justice systems.
 In the 1960s, the Quakers began a movement to abolish or significantly curtail prisons

 because of the systematic abuses inmates experienced.
 The religious group’s organizing helped lead to the conceptualization of using restorative justice in the United States as an alternative to our more punitive justice system.
-But that shift wasn’t exclusive to the American context, and the practice continued to spread into the late 1980s and early 1990s
+But that shift wasn’t exclusive to the American context, and the practice continued to spread into the late 1980s and early 1990s.

 Ideas rooted in restorative justice shift the focus away from violations of laws to the idiosyncratic harms caused to people and their communities.
 Centrally, restorative justice emphasizes people and relationships, asking questions about what we owe to one another and how to repair harm after an individual has inflicted pain on someone else.
 The process generally includes a victim, offender, an outside facilitator, and community members who are connected to the harm.
 Practices often include victim-offender mediation, circles, and conferencing.
 As a part of these practices, a facilitator of restorative justice is meant to invoke a collective understanding and acknowledgement of what happened to address the wrongs committed, restore equity in the violated relationship, discuss future intentions (specifically related to the offender), and frequently help the offender offer the victim restitution of some kind, thereby “reestablish(ing) the balance” offset by the offense.
 It’s the facilitators goal to loosen the offender, creating space for enough vulnerability so they can imagine themselves as people who have done harm, but not as harmful people.